Kento-kg/emotion_classifier/README.md

 Understanding human emotions from text is one of the most valuable challenges in Natural Language Processing.
 Applications range from **mental health monitoring** and therapeutic support tools, to customer sentiment analysis and human-computer interaction.

-This project fine-tunes three transformer models to classify text into six emotions — **sadness, joy, love, anger, fear and surprise** — and systematically compares their performance, efficiency, and real-world trade-offs.
+This project fine-tunes three transformer models to classify text into six emotions [**sadness, joy, love, anger, fear and surprise**] and systematically compares their performance, efficiency, and real-world trade-offs.

 ---